- Types of Licence

 If you are looking to transfer a Standalone licence from one PC to another, you will first need to deactivate the licence on the initial machine.
 Once complete, navigate to the Licence Manager on the second machine and then activate with your Key ID and Password.

 Any problems will report an error message which will usually advise you to contact Oasys.
-The Customer Service team can check your status on the licencing server, update it appropriately, and advise you how to resolve the problem.
-Please email us a screenshot of the full error message to email@example.com.
+The Customer Service team can check your status on the licensing server, update it appropriately, and advise you how to resolve the problem.
+Please email us a screenshot of the full error message to [email protected].

 4.1 Common Error Messages